Frequently Asked Questions

 If not, please feel free to get in touch and we would be more than happy to help.

 • Do you provide housing for students?

-HHAC does not provide housing for students, however there are several room-share, apartments, and condominiums for rent in the area.
+Currently, HHAC does not provide housing accommodations for students.
+However, there are several options to consider including room-share, apartments, and condominiums for rent in the area.
 We recommend searching http://honolulu.craigslist.org/ for current rentals available in or near Kailua (Oahu).
 Students willing to drive or use public transportation are encouraged to research for student rentals for accommodations in Waikiki, Manoa Valley, and other areas.
-Please contact us if you need further guidance.

 • I’m from the mainland: what kind of town is Kailua?